-- 17.2.1 The Combined Authority has appointed a Shareholder Board.
-It should meet at least once every municipal year. - 17.2.2 The Shareholder Board operates within the terms agreed by the Combined Authority Board.
+- 17.2.1 The Combined Authority has appointed a Shareholder Board. - 17.2.2 The Shareholder Board operates within the terms agreed by the Combined Authority Board.

 17.3 The Shareholder Board Terms of Reference

 - 17.3.1 The Shareholder Board forms part of the overall governance arrangements for the Authority in relation to companies and other legal entities which are wholly or partly owned or controlled by the Authority (including where such control comes about indirectly, such as via a loan agreement) (each a "Subsidiary" and together the "Subsidiaries"). - 17.3.2 The Purpose of the Shareholder Board is to advise the mayor in the exercise of his/her responsibility for the authority's functions corporate shareholder of a company or group of companies and in their role to represent the interest of the Authority as Shareholder Representative at meetings of a company.